accordproject/template-archive/README.md

 ### Edit the Template Grammar

 Start by editing the template grammar in the `grammar/template.tem` file.
 You will want to replace the text with something suitable for your template, introducing variables as required.
-The variables are marked-up using `{{name}}`.
+The variables are marked-up using `[{name}]`.

 ### Edit the Template Model